← Total Productive Maintenance

 Measuring everything at once

 Starting OEE on every machine across three shifts overwhelms the team.
-Start with one machine.
-Prove the value.
-Then expand.
+Start with one machine, prove the value, then expand.

 Never acting on the data